Blast at machine shop rips through Houston neighborhood, killing two

 HOUSTON (Reuters) - A massive explosion at a machine shop ripped through a Houston neighborhood early Friday morning, killing at least two people and damaging homes while sending out blast waves for miles.

-Aerial video showed the shredded and collapsed wreckage of the Watson Grinding and Manufacturing building smoldering but no longer flaming, along with widespread damage to area homes and businesses.
+The explosion “knocked us all out of our bed, it was so strong,” Mark Brady told KPRC television.
+“It busted out every window in our house.
+It busted everybody’s garage door in around here...It’s a war zone over here.”

+Numerous homes had their windows blown in.
+Others were surrounded by shattered piles of debris.
+One woman told KPRC her roof collapsed and she needed to be rescued by neighbors.

 The moment of the explosion, around 4:25 a.m.
-CST (1025 GMT), captured on video by a home security camera, showed a blinding flash in the distance followed by a fireball.
+CST (1025 GMT), was captured on video by a home security camera.
+It showed a blinding flash in the distance followed by a fireball.

-“We do have confirmed fatalities in this case, at least two confirmed fatalities,” Houston Police Chief Art Acevedo told a press briefing.

-Police and fire officials will conduct an arson investigation that could take several weeks, Acevedo said, stressing there was no evidence of foul play.
+Acevedo, the police chief, stressed there was no evidence of foul play.
+In the meantime, investigators planned to survey the blast zone with drones, and Acevedo asked people as far as a mile (1.6 km) away to search their yards and neighborhoods for evidence.

+“Look for any debris, any body parts, anything that may be related,” Acevedo said.

-“Some of them are off the foundation, the ones especially that are closer to the explosion site,” he said.
+“Some of them are off the foundation, the ones especially that are closer to the explosion site,” Pena said.

 A temporary shelter was established for people left homeless.